Will Your Marriage Survive Menopause – Useful Insights

 Marriage is a long and winding road.
-There’s a big celebration then the honeymoon.
+There’s a bigger celebration than the honeymoon.
 After that, there are bills, meddling in-laws, sleepless nights with infants, more bills, rowdy teenagers, more bills, the seven-year-itch, and so on and so forth.

 The question now is, will your marriage survive menopause?